k-sailee/RetailAnalysis/README.md

 # RetailAnalysis
-takes natural language and converts into sql query, and fetches resukts from dataset and shows it(only small project)
+Takes natural language like english and converts into sql query, and fetches results from dataset and shows it.
+The dataset is taken from kaggle.
+Streamlit is used for UI.